Thomas Telford: Ellesmere Canal

 Telford's reputation in Shropshire led to his appointment in 1793 to manage the detailed design and construction of the Ellesmere Canal, linking the ironworks and collieries of Wrexham via the north-west Shropshire town of Ellesmere, with Chester, utilising the existing Chester Canal, and then the River Mersey.

 Among other structures, this involved the spectacular Pontcysyllte Aqueduct over the River Dee in the Vale of Llangollen, where Telford used a new method of construction consisting of troughs made from cast iron plates and fixed in masonry.
 Extending for over 1000 ft with an altitude of 126 ft above the valley floor, the Pontcysyllte Aqueduct consists of nineteen arches, each with a 45 ft span.
 Being a pioneer in the use of cast-iron for large scaled structures, Telford had to invent new techniques, such as using boiling sugar and lead as a sealant on the iron connections.

-Eminent canal engineer William Jessop oversaw the project, but he left the detailed execution of the project in Telford's hands.
+Canal engineer William Jessop oversaw the project but left the detailed execution of the project in Telford's hands.
 The aqueduct was designated a UNESCO World Heritage Site in 2009.

 The same period also saw Telford involved in the design and construction of the Shrewsbury Canal.
 When the original engineer, Josiah Clowes, died in 1795, Telford succeeded him.
 One of Telford's achievements on this project was the design of Longdon-on-Tern Aqueduct, the cast-iron aqueduct at Longdon-on-Tern, pre-dating that at Pontcysyllte, and substantially bigger than the UK's first cast-iron aqueduct, built by Benjamin Outram on the Derby Canal just months earlier.
 The aqueduct is no longer in use, but is preserved as a distinctive piece of canal engineering.

 The Ellesmere Canal was left uncompleted in 1805 because it failed to generate the revenues needed to finance the connecting sections to Chester and Shrewbury.
 However, alongside his canal responsibilities, Telford's reputation as a civil engineer meant he was constantly consulted on numerous other projects.
 These included water supply works for Liverpool, improvements to London's docklands and the rebuilding of London Bridge (c.
 1800).